Here are the 5 Best-selling Products in the Philippines

-This pandemic season, many items—which weren’t previously selling much—suddenly rose the ranks.
-Face masks and disinfectants became some of the best-selling products amidst the COVID-19 crisis.
-In fact, they shifted the market so dramatically that in the early months of the pandemic, there was a shortage of face masks and disinfectants in the Philippines.
+During the pandemic, many items — which weren’t previously selling much — suddenly rose the ranks.
+Face masks and disinfectants became some of the popular products in the Philippines amidst the COVID-19 crisis.
+In fact, they shifted the market so dramatically that in the early months of the pandemic there was a shortage of face masks and disinfectants in the country.

 On 15 August 2020, a new law was passed requiring face shields to be worn by commuters at all times.
-As a result, face shields have joined the ranks of best-selling products here in the Philippines.
+As a result, face shields joined the ranks of best-selling products here in the Philippines.
 But as Covid cases go down and we start to go back to normal (and with the government now amenable to making face shields voluntary) sales of face shields are also waning.

-Recent best-sellers seemed to be driven by necessity.
-However, to truly understand what makes a product sells, we need to first understand the principles behind it.
+Recent best-sellers seem to be driven by necessity.
+However, to truly understand what makes a product sell, we need to first understand the principles behind it.

 What makes an item sell?